Are You Getting Enough Sleep?

 - Don’t fall asleep on the couch at night.
 It's that simple.
 If you’re tempted to fall asleep on the couch, go to bed.

-- Set the temperature a bit cooler for sleep than in the daytime - about 18 degrees instead of the usual 22 (65–70 degrees Fahrenheit).
+- Set the temperature a bit cooler for sleep than daytime - about 18 degrees instead of the usual 22 (65-70 degrees Fahrenheit).
 As Matthew Walker says, “You will always find it easier to fall asleep in a room that is too cold than too hot.”

 - Get a low-light lamp for your bedside.
-If you are lucky enough to have dimmers, use them throughout the house after dinner, so your body can adjust to reduced light, which prepares you for sleep.
+If you are lucky enough to have dimmers, use them throughout the house after dinner, so your body can adjust to reduced light which prepares you for sleep.

 - Keep a “dump pad” or notebook by your bedside for emptying your mind of any repetitive or stressful thoughts or to-dos.